$SU(4)$ Valley + Spin Fluctuation Interference Mechanism for Nematic Order in Magic Angle Twisted Bilayer Graphene: Impact of Vertex Corrections

+By focusing on both (i) and (ii), we explain why rich unconventional density waves appear in MATBG.

-In this paper, we study the origin of the nematic state in the TBG by focusing on the two significant features, (i) the presence of the valley and (ii) the absence of $J$.
-We predict that the $\q=\0$ nematic bond order naturally emerges near the VHS filling $n_{\rm VHS}$, consistently with experiments \cite{nematic-TBG,nematic-TBG2,nematic-TBG3,nematic-TBG4}.
-The nematic bond order is driven by the interferences among the valley + spin fluctuations thanks to the Hund's less nature of the TBG.
+In this paper, we study the origin of the nematic state in MATBG based on microscopic analysis.
+Thanks to the two significant features, (i) the presence of the valley and (ii) the absence of $J$, it is driven by interferences among $SU(4)$ valley+spin composite fluctuations.
 This interference mechanism also causes the time-reversal-symmetry-broken valley polarization accompanied by a novel charge loop current.
-This study reveals interesting similarities and differences between the TBG and Fe-based superconductors.
+This study reveals similarities and differences between MATBG and Fe-based superconductors.

 As for the character (i), the Wannier orbitals 1 and 2 (3 and 4) in Fig. \ref{fig:FS}(b) are labeled as the valley $\xi=+1$ $(-1)$.
-The FSs are also labeled by the valley $\xi$ since inter-valley hopping integrals are absent.
+The Fermi surfaces (FSs) are also labeled by the valley $\xi$ since inter-valley hopping integrals are absent.
 The valley $\xi$ changes its sign under the time reversal operation.
-As for the character (ii), the intra- and inter-valley on-site Coulomb repulsions are exactly the same $(U=U')$, and the Hund's coupling is zero \cite{Koshino,Markus}.
+As for the character (ii), the intra- and inter-valley on-site Coulomb repulsions are exactly the same $(U=U')$ and the Hund's coupling is zero.
 Both (i) and (ii) are key ingredients in the rich unconventional density waves obtained in the present study.

 We analyze the following two-dimensional four-orbital Hubbard model \cite{Onari-form}: